 - 1. The unvented attic space is completely contained within the building thermal envelope. - 2.
-A minimum insulation level of R-20 air-impermeable or rigid board insulation imbedded into air-impermeable insulation shall be installed above all recessed fixtures, such as recessed lights and exhaust fans. - 3.
-Where wood shingles or shakes are used, a minimum 1/4 inch (6 mm) vented air space separates the shingles or shakes and the roofing underlayment above the structural sheathing. - 4.
-Air-impermeable insulation shall be a vapor retarder, or shall have a vapor retarder coating or covering in direct contact with the underside of the insulation. - 5.
+No interior vapor retarders are installed on the ceiling side (attic floor) of the unvented attic assembly. - Where wood shingles or shakes are used, a minimum /4 inch (6 mm) vented air space separates the shingles or shakes and the roofing underlayment above the structural sheathing. - 4.
+In climate zones 5, 6, 7 and 8, any air-impermeable insulation shall be a vapor retarder, or shall have a vapor retarder coating or covering in direct contact with the underside of the insulation. - 5.
 Either Items 5.1, 5.2 or 5.3 shall be met, depending on the air permeability of the insulation directly under the structural roof sheathing. - 5.1.
 Air-impermeable insulation only.
 Insulation shall be applied in direct contact with the underside of the structural roof sheathing. - 5.2.
 Air-permeable insulation only.
-In addition to the air-permeable installed directly below the structural sheathing, rigid board or sheet insulation shall be installed directly above the structural roof sheathing to a minimum insulation level of R-20 for condensation control.
+In addition to the air-permeable installed directly below the structural sheathing, rigid board or sheet insulation shall be installed directly above the structural roof sheathing as specified in Table R806.4 for condensation control.

 5.3.
 Air-impermeable and air-permeable insulation.
-The air-impermeable insulation shall be applied in direct contact with the underside of the structural roof sheathing to a minimum insulation level of R-20 for condensation control.
+The air-impermeable insulation shall be applied in direct contact with the underside of the structural roof sheathing as specified in Table R806.4 for condensation control.
 The air-permeable insulation shall be installed directly under the air-impermeable insulation.